zm1990s/dify-docs/en/guides/workflow/node/iteration.md

 <figure><img src="../../../../img/long-article-iteration-generator.png" alt=""><figcaption><p>Long Story Generator</p></figcaption></figure>

 1. Enter the story title and outline in the **Start Node**.
-2. Use a **Generate Subtitles and Outlines Node** to extract the complete content from user input.
+2. Use a **Generate Subtitles and Outlines Node** to use LLM to generate the complete content from user input.
 3. Use a **Extract Subtitles and Outlines Node** to convert the complete content into an array format.
 4. Use an **Iteration Node** to wrap an **LLM Node** and generate content for each chapter through multiple iterations.
 5. Add a **Direct Answer Node** inside the iteration node to achieve streaming output after each iteration.